 Difference between fog and mist

-So that you know there is a difference between fog and mist.
+So as you know, there is a difference between fog and mist.
 Fog is denser than mist, and you can see less than 1.000 meters away.
 There are more water molecules in the air in a fog.
 It will cut down your visibility compared to mist.
-Mist will resolve more quickly when the sun begins to shine.
+The mist will resolve more quickly when the sun begins to shine.